Television in Singapore: Digital television

-In 1999, Europe's DVB-T standard was selected for future digital terrestrial television service in Singapore and the DVB-C standards were later selected as the recommended format for digital cable.
+In 1999, Europe's DVB-T standard was selected for future digital terrestrial television service in Singapore, and the DVB-C standards were later selected as the recommended format for digital cable.

-On 10 June 2006, Singapore became the first Southeast Asian country to launch high-definition television service trials, involving MediaCorp and cable provider StarHub.
+On 10 June 2006, via a partnership between MediaCorp and StarHub, Singapore became the first Southeast Asian country to launch trials of high-definition television.
 The beginning of the trials coincided with the 2006 FIFA World Cup, with StarHub launching HD service for 1,000 participants.
 It would carry all matches from the tournament in HD, and then two HD trial channels afterward.
-On 18 June, MediaCorp launched its terrestrial trial service, carrying a part-time service in prime time with a mix of original and acquired HD programming and films (some were simulcast from Channel 5), with its inaugural broadcast featuring the movie The Lord of the Rings: The Two Towers.
+On 18 June, MediaCorp launched a part-time terrestrial trial service, which operated in prime time with a mix of original and acquired HD programming and films—some of which simulcast from Channel 5.
 On 11 November 2007, the trial service was relaunched as HD5, an HD simulcast of Channel 5.
 Furthermore, MediaCorp also tested interactive television.

-In June 2012, after a trial conducted by MediaCorp and StarHub in Ang Mo Kio and Bedok, the Media Development Authority officially announced that Singapore would adopt the DVB-T2 standard, with MediaCorp aiming to make all seven of its free-to-air channels available in digital by the end of 2013, with Channel 5, 8, Suria, and Vasantham also being in high definition.
+In June 2012, after a trial conducted by MediaCorp and StarHub in Ang Mo Kio and Bedok, the Infocomm Media Development Authority (IMDA) officially announced that Singapore would adopt the updated DVB-T2 standards for its deployment of digital terrestrial television, with MediaCorp aiming to make all seven of its free-to-air channels available in DTT by the end of 2013.
 Association of Southeast Asian Nations (ASEAN) member states agreed to complete their transitions by 2020.

-The MDA instituted a labelling program to promote televisions and converter boxes compatible with digital television, and began the Digital TV Assistance Scheme (DTVAS) in 2014, allowing qualifying low-income households to receive a free converter box.
+The IMDA instituted a labelling program to promote televisions and converter boxes compatible with digital television, and began the Digital TV Assistance Scheme (DTVAS) in 2014, allowing qualifying low-income households to receive a free converter box.
 In January 2016, Minister for Communications and Information Yaacob Ibrahim set the end of 2017 as the target for the analogue shutdown, in order to open up the spectrum for mobile broadband and the Smart Nation initiative.

-On 6 November 2017, in response to a question posed in Parliament by Melvin Yong, who expressed concerns over the availability of MediaCorp programming, Ibrahim announced that MDA postponed the analogue shutdown to 31 December 2018.
+On 6 November 2017, in response to a question posed in Parliament by Melvin Yong, who expressed concerns over the availability of MediaCorp programming, Ibrahim revealed that the analogue shutdown had been delayed by the IMDA to 31 December 2018.
 According to reports, only around half of Singapore's low-income households had participated in the scheme.
 Beginning the same day, analogue signals of MediaCorp channels began to display the word "Analogue" next to their logo bugs.
 On 17 September 2018, the analogue signals also began to display a "squeeze-back" L-bar graphic, displaying reminders and information regarding the transition.
 MediaCorp talent such as Romeo Tan, Xiang Yun, and He Ying Ying made appearances at public events in partnership with the IMDA to promote the transition.

 Analogue television services ended on 2 January 2019, at 00:00.

 Free-to-air terrestrial television channels

 MediaCorp

-MediaCorp operates six free-to-air terrestrial channels broadcast in the four official languages of the country (Malay, English, Chinese, and Tamil).
+MediaCorp operates six free-to-air terrestrial channels broadcast in the four official languages of the country (English, Mandarin Chinese, Malay, and Tamil).
 The company holds a monopoly on terrestrial television within the country.